faytastic/cfae-app/README.md

 Deployment is fully automated.

-This pipeline prevents broken or incomplete code from being deployed.
+This pipeline prevents broken or incomplete code from being deployed, and confirms the live site is healthy after deployment.

 When code is pushed to the `main` branch: